Updated: 1/30/2022 | Travel Packing Hacks to Help You Pack Lighter

-Packing light has a plethora of benefits.
-With light luggage, you may be able to enjoy all the following benefits:
+Packing light has many benefits.
+By keeping your luggage light, you may be able to enjoy all the following benefits:

 - No need to tip porters.
 You won’t need anyone to tote your large luggage to your room.